-Should you be willing to take the real estate investment route, you can’t expect to make a significant return on investment.
+And with the real estate investment route, you can’t expect to make a significant return on investment (ROI).
 People who are looking to make a decent ROI of 12% or more are not going to get that with this scheme.

-The prices in Portugal have gone up and the yields have gone down.
-Returns will be low and investors need to accept that.
-This is the price investors pay to get a Tier A passport.
+Unfortunately, the prices in Portugal have gone up and the yields have gone down.
+Returns will be low, and investors need to accept that.
+This is the price investors will pay to get a Tier A passport.